 This two-day course aims to provide delegates with a thorough understanding of the hazards associated with manual handling and the activities and techniques required to avoid injury.
 The course includes the presentation skills required to train others within an organisation in basic manual handling awareness and safe lifting techniques.

-The session includes duties of employers and employees under health and safety law, practical handling techniques, benefits of preventing annual handling injuries, basic anatomy, fitness and manual handling, principles of training, different styles of training and more.
+The session includes: Duties of employers and employees under health and safety law, practical handling techniques, benefits of preventing manual handling injuries, basic anatomy, fitness and manual handling, principles of training, different styles of training and more.

 Any employee who may be at risk of sustaining a needlestick or sharp injury throughout the course of their work would benefit from this half-day course.

 This course aims to raise the awareness of the risks of needlestick and sharps injuries and outline how individuals can adopt safer working practices to minimise the risk of injury.

 This session covers relevant definitions, legal responsibilities, hazards associated with needlesticks and sharps, chain of Infection, controlling the risk and safe sharps handling.

 This course aims to provide delegates with a clear understanding of occupational health exposures and the requirements to protect the health of those at risk.

 The session covers different types of health monitoring, surveillance and testing; legal requirements and responsibilities for carrying out health surveillance; forms and sources of exposure and workplace exposure limits; the role of personal protective equipment (PPE) and the importance of record keeping.

 For all employees working within an office environment, this half-day course aims to provide delegates with the information required to understand the statutory responsibilities for the health and safety of colleagues, visitors and others who may be affected by their work activity.